DAGA & KACPER

 After an idyllic and intimate ceremony followed by a couple's portrait session, we embarked on the catamaran to get to the Dominican Republic, where the day ended with a romantic private dinner.

-On the way back we made a stop at the “piscina natural”, where the couple had the chance to swim and take photos with the sea stars, with which they were very careful to always keep them in contact with the water.
-The following day Daga and Kacper enjoyed a helicopter tour to the La Jalda waterfall and the wild beach Esmeralda, which concluded an overall wonderful wedding experience.
+On the way back we made a stop at the "piscina natural", where the couple had the chance to swim and take photos with the sea stars, with which they were very careful to always keep them in contact with the water.
+The following day Daga and Kacper enjoyed a helicopter tour to the La Jalda waterfall and the wild beach Esmeralda, which concluded a wonderful wedding experience.